 Upgrading to Airflow 3¶

-Apache Airflow 3 is a major release.
+Apache Airflow 3 is a major release and contains breaking changes.
 This guide walks you through the steps required to upgrade from Airflow 2.x to Airflow 3.0.

 Step 1: Take care of prerequisites¶